StephenBoikanyo/StephenBoikanyo/README.md

 * Become proficient in building chatbots and working with NLP technology
 * Build incredible Augmented reality tools/apps and fun filters
-* Utilize and leverage Facebook developer to build extreme comptency in working with API's
+* Utilize and leverage Facebook developer tools to build extreme comptency in working with API's
 * Read 2 books to completion.
 * Earn a full-time remote Software Engineering role at a reputable tech company like Facebook